 Scientific researches aim to solve problems relating to a specific field.

-This theoretical paper presents a holistic view of the field of the organizational fairness at the individual level perception; it synthesizes the gist of the literature review.
-Thus, the paper design is to discuss and review articles written on the topic conducted in previous related researches.
+This theoretical paper presents a holistic view of the field of organizational fairness at the individual level perception; it synthesizes the gist of the literature review.
+Thus, the paper design is aimed to discuss and provide a critical review of previous related studies.
+As a result, the most significant studies in the field of organizational justice would be better exposed and analyzed.

-1.4 Research objective
+1.4 Research Objective

-Therefore, this research attempts to provide answers to the above research questions.
-The significant purpose developed for this paper is to find out the benefits of organizational fairness to management and workers
+Consequently, this research attempts to provide answers to the above research questions.
+The significant purpose developed for this paper is to find out the benefits of organizational fairness to management and workers.

-1.5 Research structure
+1.5 Research Structure

-The remainder of the research is divided into the following sections: decision-making process will be found in Section 2.
+The remainder of the research is divided into the following sections: Section 2 shows the decision-making process.
 Section 3 will attempt to describe decision-making approaches.
 Section 4 will identify organizational justice and its benefits.
-Section 5 will discuss the dimensions of organizational justice.
-While section 6 includes ethical dilemmas of justice.
+Section 5 will discuss the dimensions of organizational justice, while section 6 includes ethical dilemmas of justice.
 Finally, the research will conclude with an overview of all the points discussed throughout.

-2. Decision-making process
+2. Decision-Making Process

 A decision is a logical selection made on the basis of established causal relationships (Daft et al., 2010).
-Although decision-making is important for managers, it is becoming more decentralized as organizations become flatter (Brooks, 2003).
-Effective decision-making is needed across the board.
+Although decision making is important for managers, it is becoming more decentralized as organizations become flatter (Brooks, 2003).
+Effective decision making is needed across the board.
 Making decisions is an important activity for organizations since poor judgements have a detrimental impact on the organization's future (Daft et al., 2010).
 Therefore, this is mostly for choices made by the most powerful executives, who have the authority to contest the most important choices meant to achieve an organization's goals.
 One example of how decisions made at the top affect an organization's orientation is the extremely ambitious expansion strategy that the UK's RBS banking group under Chief Executive Officer (CEO) Fred Goodwin started (Daft et al., 2010).
-Another way to look at it would be to say that an organization's progress is always influenced by the choices made by seasoned professionals who have made wise choices in the past (Linstead et al., 2009).
+Another perspective on this would be to assert that the progress of an organization is consistently shaped by the decisions of experienced professionals who have demonstrated wisdom in their past choices (Linstead et al., 2009).
 This suggests that an organization's success is influenced by the calibre of its judgements and quality of decisions.

 According to Schermerhorn et al. (2012), decision-making techniques may be classified as either non-programmed or programmed.
 Non-programmed judgements are made to deal with one-of-a-kind situations, whereas programmed decisions are made regularly in response to reoccurring events and difficulties.
 Executives in organizations may use either a programmed or a non-programmed decision-making process when making choices (Schermerhorn et al., 2012).
 It follows that both procedures are influenced by the culture of the society where the choice is being taken.
 For instance, CEOs in nations with a generally low tolerance for ambiguity, like Germany and Japan, try to minimize the use of non-programmed judgements by following standard operating procedures (Rodrigues, 2001).
-In countries like the United States and Norway that have a relatively high threshold for uncertainty, executives look for responsibility when making non-programmed judgements.
-(Rodrigues, 2001).
+In countries like the United States and Norway that have a relatively high threshold for uncertainty, executives look for responsibility when making non-programmed judgements (Rodrigues, 2001).

-3. Decision-making approaches
+3. Decision-Making Approaches

-Before a final decision is made, a complicated process called decision-making may go through numerous different stages (Linstead et al., 2009).
-There are a few methods for making decisions, which will now be covered.
+Before a final decision is made, a complicated process called decision-making may go through a lot of different stages (Linstead et al., 2009).
+Therefore, there are a few methods for making decisions, which will now be covered.

-3.1 Rational decision-making
+3.1 Rational Decision-Making